CodingLawyersClub/fundamentals/README.md

 It will become very clear what that comma is doing in the `console.log` – I think it's just easier to see it.

 Let the page reload.
-As you might have expected, this is going to print `Hello`.
+As you might have expected, this is going to print `FIRST VARIABLE Hello`.
 We're simply assigning a string, "Hello" to our variable `firstVariable` and then logging it.

 OK, now lets try `const`: